When does packaging turnaround time actually start?

 Understanding this changes how you plan.
 If your US launch is in six weeks, you do not have six weeks of production time.
 You have six weeks minus the time it takes to brief, review artwork, build a proof and approve it.
 That is typically one to two weeks before the production clock starts.

-The three stages that add time before production
+What stages add time before packaging production begins?

 Brief and specification.
 Getting from a first conversation to a complete, agreed spec takes time.
 If your brief is incomplete, if the container dimensions are not confirmed or if the format decision is not made, the specification stage extends.
 A specialist who asks the right questions in the first conversation can compress this to a single day.